DoubleBlindReview2022/NeurIPS2022_Paper7106/README.md

 4. It seems crucial to show plots of the loss curves vs. iteration for each method since you are talking about convergence rates.

 > To be clear, our contribution is not on establishing the convergence rate.
 But, we thank for the suggestion.
 We will add these plots in the final revision.
 For demonstration purpose, we add a plot for [W8a](https://github.com/DoubleBlindReview2022/NeurIPS2022_Paper7106/blob/main/w8a_lambda_0.01_Fval.pdf).
 To better show the difference, we plot $F-F^*$ instead of $F$.
-Agian, the result is based on the average of 5 runs.
+Again, the result is based on the average of 5 runs.